An eccentric dreamer in search of truth and happiness for all.

 A Heuristic For Future Prediction

 In my experience, the most reliable predictive heuristic that you can use in daily life is something called Regression Towards The Mean.
-Basically, given that most relevant life events are a result of mixture of skill and luck, there is a tendency for events that are very positive to be followed by more negative events, and for very negative events to be followed by more positive events.
+Basically, given that most relevant life events are a result of a mixture of skill and luck, there is a tendency for events that are very positive to be followed by more negative events, and for very negative events to be followed by more positive events.
 This is a statistical tendency that occurs over many events, and so not every good event will be immediately followed by a bad one, but over time, the trend tends towards a consistent average level rather than things being all good or all bad.

 Another way to word this is to say that we should expect the average rather than the best or worst case scenarios to occur most of the time.
 To hope for the best or fear the worst are both, in this sense, unrealistic.
 The silver lining in here is that while our brightest hopes may well be dashed, our worst fears are also unlikely to come to pass.
 When things seem great, chances are things aren’t going to continue to be exceptional forever, but at the same time, when things seem particularly down, you can expect things to get better.